jepusto/scdhlm/cran-comments.md

 This is a re-submission.
 In this version I have:

+* Updated the shiny app
-* Added DOIs to the DESCRIPTION file.
+* Added additional example datasets
+* Miscellaneous bug fixes

 ## Test environments